Circumvent Debian Bootstrap

 </packages>

-The boostrap process now changes in a way that the provided
+The bootstrap process now changes in a way that the provided

-If found the archive gets unpacked and serves as the bootstrap
+If found, the archive is unpacked and serves as the bootstrap

 root tree to begin with.
 The optionally provided additional